SnappyJumper/BookWyrm/README.md

     * Provides a button below each to take the User to the author or review.

-    * For un-registered Users buttons display to encourage you to login or sign up in both the welcome field and at the bottom of the page.
+    * For unregistered Users buttons display to encourage you to log in or sign-up in both the welcome field and at the bottom of the page.

     * For registered Users buttons replace the login or sign up prompts encouraging you to explore reviews and authors in the welcome field and at the bottom of the page to add a review.